×

 Key Takeaways

-• Key causes of hyperlordosis include muscle imbalances, poor posture, and certain health conditions, highlighting the need for preventive measures and proactive management.
+• Common causes include muscle imbalances, poor posture, and certain health conditions.

 Understanding Hyperlordosis